Big Fight at WV Statehouse Over a Poster Tying Omar to 9/11

 The poster above, tying Rep. Ilhan Omar to 9/11, caused an altercation in the West Virginia statehouse with one person resigning over it.
 One state representative physically injured a doorkeeper.
+It is hard to believe anyone would fight to keep that poster up.

 Democrats in the statehouse complained about the display and got into an explosive argument with the state House’s sergeant at arms, Anne Lieberman, for allegedly making an anti-Muslim remark.